 In this video, Neil Desai reflects on the realities of digitally enabled crime and the barriers that police agencies now face when investigating them.
-Technologies such as encryption, cloud computing, cryptocurrencies and the blockchain have all enabled criminals because they provide anonymity and extraterritoriality that outdated laws and technology don’t account for.
+Technologies such as encryption, cloud computing, cryptocurrencies and the blockchain have all enabled criminals because they provide anonymity and extraterritoriality that outdated laws and technology do not account for.

-Desai concludes that both technological and legal tools must be updated for police and national security agencies to keep the public safe in the context of modern crime.
+Neil concludes that both technological and legal tools must be updated for police and national security agencies to keep the public safe in the context of modern crime.